theforeman/npm2rpm/README.md

     -r, --release [release]    RPM's release
     -t, --template [template]  RPM .spec template to use (by default default.n2r)

-Example: ./bin/npm2rpm.js -n webpack -v 1.13.1 -> prints out the rpm spec.
+Example: ./bin/npm2rpm.js -n webpack -v 1.13.1 -> creates the spec and downloads sources in npm2rpm/

 TODOs:
   - Install from sources in %build or %prep